-Some Japanese companies reported that there have been many cases in China where patent applications and utility models for an invention or a design created in a foreign country have been submitted by a person other than the authentic inventor and a patent is granted by the patent office.
-In China, infringement application does not constitute a reason for rejection or invalidity.
-Remedy is available only by making a request to verify the belonging of a right (Articles 85 and 86 of the Implementation Regulations for the Patent Law).
-If it takes time to execute an administrative procedure or to continue a suit, to verify the belonging of a right, such a situation where counterfeit damage caused by an application by other person than the inventor or creator cannot be checked in a time in which the market is active would arise.
-Then in view of the purport of Article 41, paragraph 1 (Prompt Remedies to Prevent Infringement) of the TRIPS Agreement, Japan has pressed China for improvement to effectively prevent counterfeit damage from spreading through the government-private joint mission to visit to China in the International Intellectual Property Protection Forum, exchange of views with the State Intellectual Property Office (SIPO) of China and other opportunities.
+It is reported that there have been many cases in China where patent and utility models invented in a foreign country or a design created in a foreign country have been filed by a person other than the inventor or designer and registered by the patent office (so-called "misappropriated application").
+In China, misappropriated application does not constitute a reason for rejection or invalidity.
+Remedy is available only by requesting verification of the ownership of a right (Articles 85 and 86 of the Implementation Regulations for the Patent Law).
+If it takes time to execute an administrative procedure or to continue a suit, to verify the ownership of a right, such a situation where counterfeit damage caused by misappropriated application cannot be checked.
+Then in view of the purport of Article 41, paragraph 1 (Prompt Remedies to Prevent Infringement) of the TRIPS Agreement, Japan has pressed China for improvement to effectively prevent counterfeit damage from spreading through the government-private joint mission to visit to China in the International Intellectual Property Protection Forum, exchange of views with the China National Intellectual Property Administration (CNIPA) and other opportunities.

-Moreover, China does not adopt a substantive examination system not only for utility models (substantive examinations are conducted for utility models in Japan) but for designs.
-Furthermore, a duty to submit a patent evaluation report drawn up by an examiner on the validity of a right is not imposed on exercising that right.
+Moreover, China does not adopt a substantive examination system for utility models and designs.
+Furthermore, a duty to submit a patent evaluation report drawn up by an examiner on the validity of a right is not required at the time of enforcement.
 Then industry is strongly worried that provisions for prevention of abuse of rights are insufficient.
-Japan continues to make efforts in improving the situation by facilitating the understanding of differences in the systems through the framework of China-Japan-Korea Patent Office meetings and seminars in China, etc., and requesting China to make obligatory the submission of patent examination reports at the time of exercising the rights in public comments to seek amendment of the Patent Law, etc.